 MIDLAND, Texas (Big 2/Fox 24) – Midland Health will discuss their ongoing Coronavirus response Tuesday.

-Last week, Midland Health CEO Russell Meyers said cases are going down and fewer people are getting tested, but reminded residents that the virus is not gone from the community.
+The update will come as numbers continue to trend in the right direction.
+Midland Health CEO Russell Meyers noted cases are going down and fewer people are getting tested but reminded residents to remain vigilant.

 Mayor Patrick Payton even called on local State representatives to push for a special session to begin tackling the Coronavirus impact in Texas.